-You could be upgrading beds, downsizing your home or just clearing out a little space.
+You could be upgrading beds, downsizing your home ,just clearing out a little space.
 Whatever the case may be, it’s crucial to the lifespan of your mattress to take extra care when storing it.
-Here are some ways to store (and not to store) your mattress set.
+Here are some ways how to store a mattress and boxspring.

 #1 Disassemble the Bed

 This may seem like a no-brainer, but take everything apart before you move and store your bed.
 Leaving it set up in a storage space might be tempting, but it will make every part of the bed susceptible to damage.
 Take it apart and keep all the bolts in a safe place for reassembly later on.

 You probably wash your sheets regularly, but when is the last time you gave your mattress a thorough cleaning?
 You can keep pests and unpleasant odors away by cleaning the mattress before putting it storage or bundling it up when moving.
 Upholstery cleaner and a good vacuuming should get the job done adequately.

 #3 Use a Cover

 Even if all you can do is wrap your mattress in a tarp, some protection is better than none.
 Don’t leave your pillowy-soft cushion at the mercy of dirt and bugs.
 There are a variety of protectors available including vinyl covers, mattress bags, and good old-fashioned plastic.
 The same goes for other furniture you store or move.